opensupporter/osdi-docs/people.md

 ### Parameters
 The Person Signup Helper takes the following parameters in its body
-* Inlined Person - Any fields in a person resource are valid in the input representation
+* Inlined Person - A "person" attribute conaining any valid attributes of a person resource are valid in the input representation
 * add_tags - a collection of tag names
 * add_lists - an array of list names